praetoras-del/claude-code-chat/README.md

 🧠 **Plan and Thinking modes** - Plan First and configurable Thinking modes for better results
 ⚡ **Smart File/Image Context and Custom Commands** - Reference any file, copy images or screenshots, and create custom commands
 🤖 **Model Selection** - Choose between Opus, Sonnet, or Default based on your needs
-🐧 **WSL Support** - Full Windows Subsystem for Linux integration and compatibility
+🐧 **Windows/WSL Support** - Full Windows support and Windows Subsystem for Linux integration and compatibility

 ![Claude Code Chat 1 0 0](https://github.com/user-attachments/assets/5954a74c-eff7-4205-8482-6a1c9de6e102)